 Web conferencing traditionally referred to “one-to-many” interactions.
 This included presentations, training, and webinars.
 Individuals could participate via chat or “hand-raising” but the presenter was the key communicator.
 In contrast, video conferencing traditionally referred to face-to-face interactions between equal participants, typically two people or a small group.

-This line between web conferencing and video conferencing is blurring.
+This line between web conferencing software and video conferencing software is blurring.
 Web conferencing no longer refers just to calls with a single presenter.
 The term now includes group discussions, 1:1 meetings, and video calls.
-Most online meeting vendors offer both traditional web conferencing features (e.g. screen sharing, presentations to large groups, meeting moderation) and traditional video conferencing features (e.g. two-way video and audio).
+Most online meeting vendors offer both traditional web conferencing features (e.g., screen sharing, presentations to large groups, meeting moderation) and traditional video conferencing features (e.g., two-way video and audio).
 The meaning of "video conferencing" has also expanded so that now one can use web conferencing and video conferencing fairly interchangeably and research the same software.

-There are many free web conferencing options available.
+There are many free web or video conferencing software options available.
 Some are personal tools, like Skype and Google Hangouts.
 Others are focused on small businesses, including AnyMeeting, MeetingBurner, Join.me, and Zoom.

-Free products (and free tiers of paid products) may have some limitations.
-This includes lower video/audio quality, fewer features, and restrictions on the size of meetings, for example..
+Free web conferencing software (and free tiers of paid products) may have some limitations.
+This includes lower video/audio quality, fewer features, and restrictions on the size of meetings, for example.
 Paid products typically have more features and better performance and security compared to free web conferencing software.
 But they can be cost-prohibitive for smaller companies, especially if online meetings are only needed now and then by a few individuals.